 Assistant Professor; B.S., Rutgers; M.P.H., University of Medicine and Dentistry of New Jersey; M.A., Ph.D., Rutgers

 Teaching and research interests include physical and mental health disparities, including the subdisciplines of race, gender, and sociology of the family.

 Professor; Chief Economist, John J. Heldrich Center for Workforce Development; B.A., Dartmouth College; M.A., University of California, Santa Barbara; M.A. and Ph.D., Harvard University

-Teaching and research interests include causes and consequences of economic and social inequality; skills gaps and skills shortages; the impact of macroeconomic policy on labor market outcomes; and the federal minimum wage and food security.
+Teaching and research interests economic and social inequality; skills gaps and shortages; macroeconomic policy and labor market outcomes; and the federal minimum wage and food security.